survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 The idea is to provide context to a commit.
 This enables effective filtering of Git log and it keeps the log tidy.
 Given the convention is standard, it has lead to tooling that can for example generate change logs for releases or even handle whole release process for you.

 To make it easier to follow the aforementioned conventions, [commitizen](https://www.npmjs.com/package/commitizen) gives a specific command, `git cz`.
 It asks you a series of questions and then fills the message with the correct information.
-This way you don't have to remember the specification in detail and you will gradually learn it.
+This way you don’t have to remember the specification in detail and you will gradually learn it.

 T> Internally commitizen relies upon [commitlint](https://github.com/marionebl/commitlint). commitlint provides a tool you can use to validate messages. commitizen wraps it in a higher level interface.